connor-brooks/Wobbler/README.md

 * Tweak the (unlabeled) parameters until you find a sound you like

 # Controls

+## MIDI
+Notes can be played by connecting a MIDI keyboard to your computer before starting Wobbler, changing synth parameters via CC will be added soon.

+## GUI
 Currently the GUI controls aren't labeled, however, here is a reference:

 ![](screenshot.png)